nilayaishwarya/deeploy-py-test/docs/pypi.md

 Python client for interacting with Deeploy.

-Documenation for this Python module can be found [here](https://deeploy-ml.gitlab.io/deeploy-python-client/).
+Read the [documentation](https://deeploy-ml.gitlab.io/deeploy-python-client/) for this client or visit the [Deeploy website](https://deeploy.ml) to learn more about Deeploy.